MicrosoftDocs/win32/desktop-src/WmiPJobObjProv/win32-namedjobobjectactginfo.md

 Access type: Read-only
 </dt> </dl>

-Number of I/O operations performed, other than read and write operations, by all of the processes that have been associated with the job—including all of the processes currently associated with the job.
+Number of I/O operations performed, other than read and write operations, by all of the processes that have been associated with the job including all of the processes currently associated with the job.

 For more information about using **uint64** values in scripts, see [Scripting in WMI](https://msdn.microsoft.com/library/aa389763).